-Junior homecoming dance to benefit dyslexic students
+Junior homecoming dance to benefit Dyslexic students

 Dyslexia occurs in children with normal vision and intelligence.
 Symptoms include late talking, learning new words slowly, and a delay in learning to read.
 Most children with dyslexia can succeed in school with tutoring or a specialized education program.

-Gilbert is hosting the inaugural Lil’ Dawg and Lil’ Lady Dawg Homecoming Dance on Sept.
-8 to draw awareness about and raise money for the Copperas Cove Independent School District’s dyslexic program.
+Gilbert is hosting the inaugural Lil’ Dawg and Lil’ Lady Dawg Homecoming Dance on Saturday to draw awareness about and raise money for CCISD’s dyslexic program.

 “I chose to have the homecoming dance so that we little kids can experience a homecoming dance too.
 I would always hear my older siblings talk about their homecoming dances and would get mad because the little kids don’t get to experience that,” Gilbert said.
 “We support our team too, so why not let the little kids show off their spirit?”

 The event will include music, entertainment, and dancing along with food and drinks.
-One of the highlights will be a red carpet walk as guests enter the event.
-The dance is for youngsters ages 2 to 12 and the dress is formal.
-All children must have an adult at the event.
+One of the highlights of the afternoon is a red carpet walk as guests enter the event.
+The dance is for youngsters ages 2-12 and the dress is formal.
+All children must have an adult in attendance at the event.

 (0) comments